1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 It's not what you earn, it's what you keep that often dictates your standard of living.
 With that in mind, take this quick tour of the ten cities in the nation that have the lowest overall tax burden.
-These cities came out on top (er, at the bottom, really) of the latest District of Columbia survey of state and local taxes that fall on citizens in the largest city in each state, plus D.C.
+These cities came out on top (er, at the bottom, really) of the 2007-2008 District of Columbia Tax Rates and Tax Burdens Survey for the largest city in each state, plus D.C.

 Tax rankings are based on 2007 tax return computations for a two-income couple earning $75,000 with one school age child.
 The real property tax is a function of housing values, real estate tax rates, assessment levels, homeowner exemptions and credits.
 The auto tax figure assumes the couple owns two cars and is based on the estimated registration fees, state and local gasoline taxes, and personal property taxes, if any.

 Skip This Ad »